Winton Shire Council has implemented requirements for Animal Control to:

 - Declared dangerous dogs.

 This is a State initiative to secure the health and safety of the community and the surrounding environment.
 Council will be implementing the new legislation in the upcoming months.
-If you required further information please contact Council on (07) 4657 2666.
+If you require further information please contact Council on (07) 4657 2666.

 The keeping of Cattle, Sheep, Horses and Goats is absolutely prohibited on land having an area less than 4000m².
 A permit is required to keep any of the above animals on land equal to or more than 4000m².
 The keeping of three or more of the stated animals on any land in the Town area is absolutely prohibited.

 Cattle and Horses are allowed to be agisted on the town common.
 An application must be filled out and submitted to Council and contact made with the Common Ranger as to the availability of room on the Common.
 Twenty-five (25) per head per resident is allowed on the Common.